-- 3B.66 Upon receipt of the written report, the City County Planning Commission shall then hold a public hearing in accordance with the requirement of a zoning map amendment as contained in KRS Chapter 100.207 and 100.212.
-The Planning Commission shall forward its recommendations on the Comprehensive Plan and the Zoning Map amendment to the Russellville City Council If the Russellville City Council approves of the proposed designation, it shall amend the Comprehensive Plan to include the proposed designation and shall recommend a change in the Official Zoning Map to show the proposed historic designation. historic district or landmark shall be shown on the Zoning Map by the use of the letter "H", and this identification and designation shall be in addition to the other categories shown on the Zoning Map. - 3B.67 The Russellville City Council shall approve, modify or disapprove the proposed designation within sixty (60) days after receiving the recommendation of the Preservation Board and the material from the Planning Commission.
-If the Board of Commissioners decides to make a designation and no Comprehensive Plan or Zoning Map amendment has been recommended, or if it has modified the proposed designation, the Russellville City Council shall request the City County Planning Commission to either consider the designation in accordance with 3B.66 or to reconsider its earlier decisions. - The Preservation Board shall notify each owner of the decision relating to his property and shall arrange that the designation of a property as a landmark or as a part of a historic district be recorded in the records of Logan County Clerk's office.
-The Preservation Board shall also give notice of the decision to the government offices in the City and County which shall retain it for future reference. - 3B.69 The amendment or rescission of any designation shall be accomplished through the same steps as were followed in the original designation. - Section 3B.7 Approval of Changes to Landmarks, Landmark Sites and Property in Historic Districts - 3B.71 A Certificate of Appropriateness from the
+3B.66 Upon receipt of the written report, the City County Planning Commission shall then hold a public hearing in accordance with the requirement of a zoning map amendment as contained in KRS Chapter 100.207 and 100.212.
+The Planning Commission shall forward its recommendations on the Comprehensive Plan and the Zoning Map amendment to the Russellville City Council.
+If the Russellville City Council approves of the proposed designation, it shall amend the Comprehensive Plan to include the proposed designation and shall recommend a change in the official Zoning Map to show the proposed historic designation.
+The historic district or landmark shall be shown on the Zoning Map by the use of the letter "H" in this identification and designation shall be in addition to the other categories shown on the Zoning Map.

+3B.67 The Russellville City Council shall approve, modify or disapprove the proposed designation within sixty (60) days after receiving the recommendation of the Preservation Board and the material from the Planning Commission.
+If the board of commissions Planning Commission decides to make a designation and no Comprehensive Plan or Zoning Map amendment has been recommended or if it has modified the proposed designation, the Russellville City Council shall request the City County Planning

+Commission to either consider the designation in accordance with 3B.66 or to consider its earlier decisions.

+3B.68 The Preservation Board shall notify each owner of the decision relating to his property and shall arrange that the designation of a property as a landmark or as a part of a historic district be recorded in the records of Logan County Clerk's office.
+The Preservation Board shall also give notice of the decision to the government offices in the City and County which shall retain it for future reference.

+3B.69 The amendment or recession of any designation shall be accomplished through the same steps as were followed in the original designation.

+Section 3B.7 Approval of Changes to Landmarks, Landmark Sites and Property in Historic Districts.

-Preservation Board shall be required before a person may undertake the following actions affecting a landmark, a landmark site or a property in a historic district:
+3B.71 A Certificate of Appropriateness from the Preservation Board shall be required before a person may undertake the following actions affecting a property that has been designated as a landmark, a landmark site or a property in a historic district under this Article 3B: